-The undersigned certifies under oath the truth and correctness of all statements and all answers to questions made hereinafter: Company Name: Reynolds, Smith and Hills, Inc. Address: 10748 Deerwood Park Blvd S Jacksonville 32256 City State Zip Code Telephone No: (904) 256-2500 Fax No: (904) 256-2503 Email: lisa.robert@rsandh.com How many years has your organization been in business under its present name?
-24 Years If Consultant is operating under Fictitious Name, submit evidence of compliance with Florida Fictitious Name Statue: Under what former names has your business operated?
-Please see attached (A).
-At what address was that business located?
-Our firm's headquarters always has and continues to be in Jacksonville, FL.
+The undersigned certifies under oath the truth and correctness of all statements and all answers to questions made hereinafter:

+Company Name: Reynolds, Smith and I Hills, Inc. Address: 10748 Deerwood Park Blvd S Jacksonville FL 32256 Street City State Zip Code Telephone No: (904) 256-2500 Fax No: (904) 256-2503 Email: lisa.robert@rsandh.com How many years has your organization be een in business under its pres ent name?2 24Years If Consultant is operating under Fictitious Name, submit evidence of o ompliance w ith Florida Fictitious Name Statue: Under what former names has your busined.
+At what address was that business located.
 Are You Certified?
-Yes If Yes, ATTACH COPY of Certification.
-Are You Licensed?
-Yes If Yes, ATTACH COPY of License Has your company or its senior officers ever declared bankruptcy?
-No X If yes, explain: Please identify each incident within the last five (5) years where (a) a civil, criminal, administrative, other similar proceeding was filed or is pending, if such proceeding arises from or is a dispute concerning the Consultant's rights, remedies or duties under a contract for the same or similar type services to be provided under this RFQ; Please see attached (B).
-Have you ever been debarred or suspended from doing business with any government entity?
-Yes \\\\ No \X If Yes, explain \\\\\

-Signature of party authorized to sign on behalf of firm.
+YesX POur firm's headquarters and No If Yes, No If Yes, No If Yes, wer declared bankruptcy? s, explain: last five (5) years where (and the proceeding arises from or the same or similar type service.
+ATTACH (ATTACH (ATTACH () a civil, crin is a dispute of the provider to be provided. continues to be in Jacksonville, FCOPY of Certification.
+COPY of License minal, administrative, other similar concerning the Consultant's rights, ided under this RFQ; Have you ever been debarred or suspende d from doing business with any governme ent entity?
+Yes No X If Yes, explain Signature of party authorized to sign on b ehalf of firm.